 The phase to a predominantly electric vehicle fleet will be gradual and may take decades.
 Therefore, making fuel economies an essential strategy during this phase.
 Immediate adaptations need to be made to current models to reduce fuel consumption, with the automotive industry needing to adopt new tech which works to achieve this in the 1.4 billion fuel-powered vehicles we currently use.

 Somerset based R and D company, Ogab, has utilised patented Active Flow Control technology to develop a breakthrough system that reduces aerodynamic drag on road vehicles.
-This Advanced Turbulence Reduction System (Advanced TRS), secures a 41% improvement on drag coefficient, by this means it is possible to reduce fuel consumption by 20%.This solution can transform the drag coefficient value of a test case Mercedes Sprinter Van from its original state to a value that is equal to a highly aerodynamic Tesla S, without modifying the structural design of the vehicle.
+This Advanced Turbulence Reduction System (Advanced TRS), secures a 41% improvement on drag coefficient, by this means it is possible to reduce fuel consumption by 20%.This solution can transform the drag coefficient value of a test case van from its original state to a value that is equal to a highly aerodynamic Tesla S, without modifying the structural design of the vehicle.

 If fuel consumption can be reduced by almost 20% per vehicle approximately 63,700 litres of diesel can be saved during a lorry service life, 9,550 litres of fuel can be saved during a van lifespan, 3,340 litres of fuel can be saved during a car lifespan.
 These reductions are hugely significant.